fmv1992/data_sciences_challenge_01/output/output.md

 characteristics.
 The second tab has entries which are not described elsewhere.
 The lack of a formal description casts unecessary uncertainty into the data at hand.
-Lack of proper definition is a discouraged practice in data creation (e.g.: research method) and methodology must not be open for interpretation.
+Lack of proper definition is a discouraged practice in data creation (e.g.: absence of research method and methodology).
+Data definition must not be open for interpretation.

 A remarkable fact of this data set is that it does not contain any null values.
 Such high quality data sets are rare to find and may indicate that its source